IF I WERE THE DEVIL

 Release Date: 12.05.2015

-Released as a standalone single in 2015, the work presents temptation as persuasion rather than force.
-It uses the Paul Harvey monologue as voiceover, not as lyric, and not as argument, but as an object placed in the center of the composition.
+If I Were The Devil was released as a standalone single in 2015.
+The work presents temptation as persuasion rather than force.
+It uses the Paul Harvey monologue as voiceover, not as lyric and not as argument, but as an object placed at the center of the composition.
 The band builds around it with restraint.
 The instrumental field does not compete with the words.
 It gives them space to settle.

 It does not preach.